-2018 acquisitions - In March 2018, we acquired the equity of Logomix Inc. (Logomix), a self-service marketing and branding platform that helps small businesses create logos and custom marketing products.
-The preliminary allocation of the purchase price based upon the estimated fair values of the assets acquired and liabilities assumed resulted in nondeductible goodwill of \$28,293.
+In March 2018, we acquired all of the equity of Logomix Inc. (Logomix), a self-service marketing and branding platform that helps small businesses create logos and custom marketing products.
+The preliminary allocation of the purchase price based upon the estimated fair values of the assets acquired and liabilities assumed resulted in nondeductible goodwill of \$29,909.
 The acquisition resulted in goodwill as we expect to accelerate revenue growth by combining our capabilities with Logomix's platform.
 The operations of this business from its acquisition date are included in our Small Business Services segment.
+We expect to finalize the allocation of the purchase price by the end of 2018 when our valuation of the acquired intangible assets is completed, as well as the valuation of various other assets acquired and liabilities assumed.